Varicose Veins Treatment in Ohio

 - other hormonal changes, including menopause and taking birth control pills and other medications containing estrogen or progesterone

-Before your doctor recommends surgery or laser treatment, he or she might recommend one of these other options:
+Before your doctor recommends surgery or laser procedure for varicose veins treatment, he or she might recommend one of these other options:

 - Compression stockings, which put helpful pressure on your veins